 Vibration and External Forces

 Vibration caused by heavy machinery, nearby construction, and traffic can cause external forces.
-These forces lead to creating stress and tension on the building walls.
+These forces lead to the creation of stress and tension on the building walls.
 It results in developing cracks over time.

 Seismic Activity